barneycarroll/git-workflow/README.md

 # git-workflow
-A guide to working with Git
+An opinionated guide to working with Git & Github